-While it does break some things, with the knowledge that FRR is now bundled into the OS, it makes it a little easier to configure BGP because there’s no requirement to install it.
+While it may break some things, with the knowledge that FRR is now bundled into the OS, it makes it a little easier to configure BGP because there’s no requirement to install it.

 Disclaimer: modifying your UniFi OS is unsupported and may break/brick your device.
 If you do go ahead, make sure you have a recent (and locally saved) backup and be prepared that you may have to factory reset and restore.
 This is very early stages and I have not had chance to test this much.